LADIES FIRST gives due to famous songs that actually 'she did first'.

 KIM WESTON -"Take Me In Your Arms (Rock Me a Little While)" (1965)

-In 1971, it was embraced awhile by BLOOD SWEAT & TEARS.
+In 1971, it was embraced awhile by Blood Sweat And Tears.

-Here's another update by VINEGAR JOE, a British Rock'n'Soul band with the good fortune to have both Elkie Brooks and Robert ("Addicted To Love") Palmer as their vocalists.
-Since the band dissolved in '73, it's a safe bet they preceded the next ones.
+It was also updated by Vinegar Joe, a British Rock'n'Soul band with the good fortune to have both Elkie Brooks and Robert Palmer ["Bad Case of Loving You (Doctor, Doctor)", "Addicted To Love"] as their vocalists.

-Tom Johnston of THE DOOBIE BROTHERS loved Kim Weston's single and took the song's title literally by ramping it up guitar style.
-It became one of their signature songs, so much so that most fans think it was theirs in the first place.
+Tom Johnston of The Doobie Brothers loved Kim Weston's single and took the song's title literally by ramping it up guitar style.
+It became one of their signature songs, so much so that many fans think it was theirs in the first place.

 THE DOOBIE BROTHERS -"Take Me In Your Arms (Rock Me a Little While)" (1975)

 -The Real History of Rock and Soul!: A Music Player Checklist